aishoot/LSTM_PIT_Speech_Separation/README.md

 ## 4. Usage Process
 #### Generate Mixed and Target Speech:
 When you have WSJ0 data, you can use the code "create-speaker-mixtures-V1/V2" to create the mixed speech.
-We will use 2-speaker mixed audio with samplerate 8000 by default.
+We mixed 2-speaker audios with samplerate 8000.

 #### Run the command line script:
 ```bash